-Residents in Westerra are able to get a lot more bang for their buck because the larger lot sizes are very attractive for families.
+Residents in Westerra can get a lot of bang for their buck because the larger lot sizes are very attractive for families.
 The town itself is also cute, featuring a number of painted murals on the outside of buildings.
 The Westerra neighbourhood is the right choice for those looking to get away from it all.

 - Driving: Life in a small town means more driving for those who work in the city, but most feel that the 42-minute commute is worth the tradeoff.
 Many people choose to look for jobs in this area as well.

 - Public Transit: At this time, there are no public transit options from Westerra.